Last updated on April 29, 2026

-I want to be honest about something.
-I’m not a fan of gacha games.
-I never have been.
-Most gacha titles do harm than good.
+I want to be upfront: I’m not a fan of gacha games and never have been.
+Most gacha titles do more harm than good.

-I knew that going into The Seven Deadly Sins: Origin.
-My expectations were already low.
-What I didn’t expect was to feel let down not by the game itself.
-By what it could have been.
+I went into The Seven Deadly Sins: Origin knowing this, with low expectations.
+What caught me off guard was feeling let down not by the game itself, but by what it could have been.

 A World That Looks Great